gustavodido/gustavodido.github.io/index.md

 ### What drains my energy?

 - **Politics**: let's get it done.
 I have seen many people concerned about everything but the company mission, vision and customers: their jobs, their roles, their power, their department and etc. I can play games very well, but they require a huge amount of energy from me.
 Let me invest this energy is something else.
-- **Chaos**: These things are red flags for me: no prioritization, lack of vision, no technical awareness, bad attitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processes and etc.
+- **Chaos**: these things are red flags for me: no prioritization, lack of vision, no technical awareness, bad attitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processes and etc.
 - **Comfortability**: the basic attrition to change, without change we can't improve.
-- **Bad attiude**: People that don't want to improve, are not open or just don't have the attitude aligned with the team or culture.
+- **Bad attiude**: people that don't want to improve, are not open or just don't have the attitude aligned with the team or culture.
 - **Careless**: it does not matter if it is about the code, the product, the equipment or a single email.
 If you do something, do with care.

 ### 1:1s